adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 * package statement is not allowed other then all java valid statement is allowed
 * /list

+### setting up the custom editor with jshell
+* /set editor "path of the editor"
+* /set editor "c://programs/nodepad.exe"

+### editing code snippet in editor
+* /edit
+* it will open the active code snippet in the editor and we can edit the code click on accept and exit
+* edited code will be avalibe in the jshell

 ### instance method in jshell
 ```
 jshell> public void method(){